scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 -----------------------------------------------------------------------------------------

+### 12. 30.
+2023
+@1400 additions made:
+			selected tags wrapper adjusts when size expands too far &
+			can now click selected tags in order to remove them

+****To Do Next:
+		- add private button to toggle isPrivate
+		- edit ul#autocomplete so that
+		  - it's within a wrapper
+			- height is limited
+			- button to open modal for newTag is always at bottom
+		- create modal for newTag creation
+		- begin making additions to <Instant> for channelling <Manage* > functions

 ### 12. 29.
 2023
-@2350 tags inclusion within post submission works :D !

-need to display tags on post page ...
+@2350 tags inclusion within post submission works :D ! need to display tags on post page ...